 (1) On June 15, 2022, Articles 5 and 12 of the Business Mergers and Acquisitions Act were amended to protect shareholder rights and implemented six months after promulgation.
 The main amendments were:

 a.
-In order to strengthen merger and acquisition information disclosure a provision was added requiring companies to detail any important information relating to directors as interested parties when explaining the reason for convening a shareholders’ meeting and explaining support for or opposition to a merger or acquisition resolution (Article 5).
+In order to strengthen merger and acquisition information disclosure, a provision was added requiring companies to detail any important information relating to directors as interested parties when explaining the reason for convening a shareholders’ meeting and explaining support for or opposition to a merger or acquisition resolution (Article 5).

 b.
-For those shareholders who attend a shareholders’ meeting and vote against a merger or acquisition a withdrawal mechanism must be in place to protect their share property rights, with a provision added allowing those who oppose a merger or acquisition to also exercise their appraisal rights (Article 12).
+For those shareholders who attend a shareholders’ meeting and vote against a merger or acquisition, a withdrawal mechanism must be in place to protect their share property rights, with a provision added allowing those who oppose a merger or acquisition to also exercise their appraisal rights (Article 12).

 (2) Business Mergers and Acquisitions Act: